IrvingGomez/PersonalWebpage/content/project/Happiness/index.md

   }
 </style>

-It is common to find places that shows a map with the happiness score for each country find in the World Happiness Report (WHR).
-However, the WHR has much more information than just the happiness score.
-This work is devoted to those underlying reasons that yields (or not) happiness.

-The original data is open and free and can be obtained directly from the World Happiness Report sources.
-For this analysis I only used the data of the year 2016.
-The features "Democratic Quality", "Delivery Quality", "Gini Index", "Gini Index, average 2000-13" and all the features like "Most people can be trusted..." where not considered.

-For the analysis, two hypothetical countries were created, "utopia" and "dystopia".
-The former has the best values in the data set for every feature, while the latter has the worst values.
+- Data source: World Happiness Report, using only the year 2016.
+- Goal: understand the drivers behind happiness, not just the final score.
+- Reference points: two hypothetical countries, `"utopia"` and `"dystopia"`.
+- Interpretation: `utopia` takes the best observed value for every feature, while `dystopia` takes the worst.

 <section id="Imputation Process">
   <h2>Imputation Process</h2>
 </section>

-Many countries have missing values in several features for the year 2016, thhus an imputation procedure must be performed.
-As a first imputation I used the records of the previous years and averaged them to have an imputed value for those features that are missing.
-Unfortunately, there are some countries that do not have historical records, so this approach cannot be perform in those.
+Many countries have missing values in 2016, so the project required a dedicated imputation strategy.

+**Why imputation was needed**

+- Several countries are missing one or more features in 2016.
+- First pass: use previous years and average historical records when they exist.
-Those countries with no historical records in the missing features where not considered in this first imputed data set.
+- Limitation: countries without historical records cannot be handled in that first step.

-For the countries with all the values of the year 2016 or in those where it was possible to impute the missing values from previous records, the data were standardized so every column has values between 0 and 1.
-Once the data has been standardized, I train an Autoencoder (AE)
-(a graphical schema of the AE is possible in the section <a href="#Data Visualization in Latent Spaces">Data Visualization in Latent Spaces</a>), and its encoder part was used to project the data into a non-linear space of dimension 2.

-With the data projected in the latent space of dimension 2, I found the line that best approximate the data using Principal Component Analysis (PCA).
-The hypothetical countries utopia and dystopia where not used to train the AE or to find the best linear representation of this latent space, but both of them were projected into this final linear representation.
-Note that this linear representation order the countries with utopia and dystopia been assigned to the edges, with this order I assign an integrated score to each country where utopia has a value equal to 10 and dystopia has a value equal to 0.

-At this point, I have a data set with the countries that have values in all the features or that have historical records to easely impute the missing values; and an integrated score was assigned to these countries.
-However, there are countries with no historical records, that I have kept apart of the analysis.
-The next step of the imputation process was to predict the integrated score of the latter group of countries.
-To do so, I constructed a Random Forests (RF), as it is proposed in my PhD dissertation, using the countries with an integrated score, but without imputing the missing values; then I predict the integrated score for the remain countries.
+- Temporary decision: leave those countries aside until a second-stage model is available.

+**How the integrated score was built**

+- Standardize the usable data so each feature lies between `0` and `1`.
+- Train an Autoencoder (AE) and use the encoder to project countries into a two-dimensional non-linear latent space.
+- Use Principal Component Analysis (PCA) in that latent space to define the main one-dimensional ordering.
+- Project `utopia` and `dystopia` onto that ordering after training.
+- Define an integrated score from `0` to `10`, where `dystopia = 0` and `utopia = 10`.

+**How the missing countries were recovered**

+- Train a Random Forest (RF) on countries that already have an integrated score.
+- Use that RF to estimate the score of countries with missing values and no historical records.
-Remember that the integrated score is just a position in a 2-dimensional line in the latent space of the AE.
-Now that all the countries have an integrated score, we can use the decoder part of the AE, decode all the countries with missing values for the year 2016 and use this reconstruction as the final imputation for our data set.
-I think that this imputation would be better than simply averaging the previous historical records, since the AE can take into account more complicated non-linear relationships between the countries.
-The final imputed data set can be found in An imputed version of the data was created as part of this project.
+- Feed the final scores through the decoder part of the AE.
+- Use the decoder reconstruction as the final imputation for the missing 2016 values.

+This approach is more informative than simply averaging historical values, because the AE can capture more complex non-linear relationships among countries.
+An imputed version of the data was created as part of this project.

-In a nutshell, this is the procedure that I used to impute the data:
+**Workflow summary**

 <ol>
- <li>Train an AE and use its encoder part.</li>
+ <li>Train an AE and use its encoder.</li>
- <li>Use PCA in the latent space to asign an 'integrated score' to each country.</li>
+ <li>Use PCA in the latent space to assign an integrated score to each country.</li>
- <li>Use a RF to estimate the 'integrated score' of the countries with missing values (as it is proposed in my PhD dissertation).</li>
+ <li>Use a RF to estimate the integrated score of countries with missing values.</li>
- <li>Use the decoder part of the AE to impute the missing values.</li>
+ <li>Use the AE decoder to reconstruct the missing features.</li>
 </ol>

 <section id="Visualizations">